 3. Predict Which Marketing Efforts Will Be Successful

-With enough data, AI systems may even be able to predict which marketing efforts and prospects are the most promising.
+With enough customer data, an AI platform may even be able to predict which digital marketing efforts and prospects are the most promising.
 CaliberMind provides insights about customer behavior that informs marketing decisions thanks to sophisticated artificial intelligence.

 The tech is used by beta customers like Citrix, NetApp, Datavail, Convercent and Gusto to target and tailor their marketing efforts more effectively to generate higher sales conversions and better quality deals.

 4. Extract Actionable Insights from Data